 Benefits of Yoga

-The benefits of yoga include physical, mental and spiritual transformation for mankind.
+The benefits of yoga include a physical, mental and spiritual transformation of mankind.
 Yoga can change your physical and mental condition within few days practice of yoga.
-Yoga has numerous benefits for mankind among of them major benefits are as follows:
+Yoga has numerous benefits for mankind among them major benefits are as follows:

 - Yoga enhances emotional steadiness and clarity of mind.

 - The practice of yoga helps to attach the strength and flexibility of the body.

 - Yoga advances the functioning of the respiratory, circulatory, digestive and hormonal systems of the body.